ailenus/SortManager/readme.md

 method in this abstract class simply makes a copy of the input array and calls the abstract `sortHelper` method on the copy before returning it.

-There are currently six different sorting algorithms contained in this package: bubble sort, insertion sort, merge sort, quicksort, selection sort, and tree sort.
+There are currently seven different sorting algorithms contained in this
+package: bubble sort, insertion sort, merge sort, quicksort, selection sort, and tree sort.
 Each of the sorting algorithms has its own class that extends the abstract `Sort` class and overrides the protected `sortHelper` method, using the named sorting algorithm.

 ## The `util` package